-Last week, Comic-Con International released the complete programming schedule for WonderCon 2016.
-Are you going to WonderCon and wondering what the seating capacity is for each panel room at the Los Angeles Convention Center, and the Microsoft Theater at L.A.
-Live?
+Are you going to WonderCon this weekend and wondering what the seating capacity is for each panel room at the Anaheim Convention Center?
 Well, look no further, as we have broken it down for you room by room below!

-Note that there is a Room 150 on the schedule, but it is only being used for portfolio reviews and the Comic Creator Connection, which will have their own special set-up, so we did not list a seating capacity for that room.
+** Room 206B is only being used for portfolio reviews and the Comic Creator Connection, which will have their own special set-ups, so we did not list a seating capacity for this room.

 Keep these numbers in mind when deciding how early you should get in line for a panel that you really want to go to.
 Also, remember that just like San Diego Comic-Con, WonderCon does not clear rooms between panels, so it is possible you might need to sit through a panel that you don’t really care about in order to make sure you get into your desired panel.